jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

         Contents for Mac users
         ```

-!!! example "Tabs in an admonition"
+!!! example "Admonitions are always expanded"
     Each tab contains a block of text.
 Here we've added programming language specifier keywords.

     === "C++"